8fold/site-joshbruce.com/content-root/public/experiences/finances/paycheck-to-paycheck/20220901/content.md

 I appreciate Personal Capital's grid-view, however, they sub-divide for alternatives and Real Estate in a way that wasn't giving me the picture in a way that helps my brain.

-Now, instead of relying on Portfolio Visualizer, that seems limited to small-, mid-, and large-cap, without adding value, growth, and blend; or, relying on Personal Capital's grid-view that has more buckets than I want.
-Instead, I can use the Morningstar grid data for each security.
+Now, I don’t need to rely on Portfolio Visualizer, that seems limited to small-, mid-, and large-cap, without adding value, growth, and blend or Personal Capital's grid-view that has more buckets than I want.
+Instead, I can use the Morningstar grid data for each security and let the spreadsheet build it.

 My current, personal blended portfolio looks something like this for targets: